 Communicable Disease Prevention Plan

 Since 2016, Kootenay Backcountry Guides has provided unforgettable backcountry adventures to guests from Canada, the U.S.A., and other countries.
 We have had the privilege of sharing the mountains of B.C. with many amazing people, making life-long friends, and working with fantastic staff.
-Right now, more than ever, we appreciate all of you, our Kootenay Backcountry Guides crew.
+Now, more than ever, we appreciate all of you, our Kootenay Backcountry Guides crew.

-We are taking all the necessary steps to be at the forefront of operating in a manner that adheres to all local, provincial and national guidelines.
-We work closely with our associations and partners: The A.C.M.G, the C.A.A, the C.S.G.A, the Backcountry Lodge Association (BLBCA), Avalanche Canada, and Whitewater Ski Resort, and other local businesses.
+We are taking all the necessary steps to be at the forefront of operating in a manner that adheres to all local, provincial, and national guidelines.
+We work closely with our associations and partners: The A.C.M.G, the C.A.A, the C.S.G.A, the Backcountry Lodge Association (BLBCA), Avalanche Canada, Whitewater Ski Resort, and other local businesses.
 For more information about travel to and from Canada, please visit www.travel.gc.ca.

 Preamble

-This guide provides information for guests and employees to follow ongoing measures to reduce the risk of infectious diseases and additional steps for an elevated risk of communicable disease.
+This guide provides information for guests and employees to follow ongoing measures to reduce the risk of infectious diseases and additional steps for an elevated risk of communicable diseases.
 A communicable disease is an illness caused by an infectious agent or its toxic product that can be transmitted in a workplace from one person to another.
 Examples of communicable diseases that may circulate in a workplace include COVID-19, norovirus, and seasonal influenza.

 We are continually reviewing and updating our policies to make sure we are ready for you.
 Any new information we receive will be passed along to guests and employees as soon as we get it and are posted on our website.
-Guests and employees will receive a thorough email with all your pre-trip or pre-course info a few weeks before your guided tour or course as well.
+Guests and employees will receive a thorough email with all your pre-trip or pre-course info a few weeks before your guided tour or course.
 Please ensure you review our Booking & Cancelation Policy.

 Please refer to BC Centre for Disease Control website for up-to-date information on COVID-19 and other communicable diseases (http://covid-19.bccdc.ca/).
 Public health policies are updated at https://www2.gov.bc.ca/gov/content/covid-19/info/response

-Travel to Canada Advisory
+Travel to Canada

 • Please visit the Government of Canada website for the latest information on travel to Canada, including the updated federal requirements and restrictions.